 She is a member of the Editorial Board of 1914-1918 Online (Encyclopedia of the First World War).

-Between 2009 and 2013 she chaired the department’s Research Steering Group and the departmental REF panel.
+Between 2009 and 2013 she chaired the History Department’s Research Steering Group and the D30 REF panel, and she is currently chairing the D28 panel for REF2021 at the Open University.

 Annika Mombauer's research interests are in nineteenth and twentieth-century European history, in particular Imperial Germany and the origins of the First World War, in the history of the First World War and in its historiography.

 She has published widely on German military planning in the years before the First World War, and has contributed to the historiographical debate on the nature of the Schlieffen Plan.
-She has edited primary sources on the origins of the First World War, and recently published a study on the July Crisis.
+She has edited primary sources on the origins of the First World War, and published a German language book on the July Crisis of 1914.
 She is currently working on a comparative history of the Battle of the Marne of 1914 to be published by Cambridge University Press.

 In 2011 she organised, together with Professor John Röhl, an international conference to commemorate the 50th anniversary of Fritz Fischer’s publication Griff nach der Weltmacht, which sparked the infamous Fischer controversy.
 The conference took place on 13-15 October 2011 at the German Historical Institute in London.
 She has edited some of the conference proceedings which were published in a special issue of The Journal of Contemporary History, entitled ‘The Fischer Controversy after 50 Years’ (April 2013; 48, 2).

-She would be interested in supervising PhD students wishing to research a topic in modern German or European history.
+She would be interested to hear from prospective PhD students wishing to research a topic in modern German or European history.

 Die Julikrise.
 Europas Weg in den Ersten Weltkrieg, Beck Verlag, Munich, 2014